nens/lizard-docs/source/d_geoblocks.rst

 Digital geo services rely on high resolution big data coming from multiple real-time sources.
 We developed GeoBlocks to make it easier to process and analyse (real-time) that data to create a digital geo service.

-GeoBlocks is a GIS modelling toolbox that allows you to make on-the-fly analysis using raster & vector data stored in Lizard.
+GeoBlocks is a GIS modelling toolbox that allows you to make on-the-fly analyses using raster & vector data stored in Lizard.
 Geoblocks consists of numerous classes which describe geographical operations.
 An individual class is called a Block and a combination of multiple Blocks is called a Graph.

 There are two basetype Blocks, :ref:`RasterBlocksAnchor` and :ref:`GeometryBlocksAnchor`.